cyberbotics/webots-doc/guide/the-user-interface.md

 The `Edit Controller` menu item opens the source file of the controller of the selected robot.

+The `Show Robot Window` menu item opens the robot window of the selected robot.
+The robot window can also be opened by double-clicking on the robot in the 3D window.

 The `Camera Devices` submenu contains the list of all the camera devices of the selected robot and lets the user show or hide single camera overlay images by